Economy of Myanmar: Other statistics

 In the first eight months, Myanmar has received investment of US$5.7 billion.
-Singapore has remained as the top source of foreign direct investments into Myanmar in the financial year of 2019-2020 with 20 Singapore-listed enterprises bringing in US$1.85 billion into Myanmar in the financial year 2019-2020.
-Hong Kong stood as the second-largest investors with an estimated capital of US$1.42 billion from 46 enterprises, followed by Japan investing $760 million in Myanmar.
+Singapore has remained the top source of foreign direct investments into Myanmar in the financial year of 2019-2020, with 20 Singapore-listed enterprises bringing in US$1.85 billion into Myanmar in the financial year 2019-2020.
+Hong Kong stood as the second-largest investor with an estimated capital of US$1.42 billion from 46 enterprises, followed by Japan investing $760 million in Myanmar.